-In two previous blog posts, we discussed the impact of “curveballs” upon retirement planning.
+In two previous blog posts, we discussed the impact of “curveballs” on retirement planning.

-The first curveball was the impact of timing in the post “Timing is Everything–or is It?”
+The first curveball was the impact of timing in the post “Timing is Everything?
+Or is It?”
 We explored how the success or failure of an investment plan is due in large part to when an initial investment was made, a seemingly random variable.
-Over the time horizon analyzed, the ending value of a $100,000 investment in the S&P 500 Index after ten years could have been as high as $209,470 or as low as $87,006, based solely upon when the individual made the initial investment (Source:Zephyr StyleADVISOR).
+Over the time horizon analyzed, the ending value of a $100,000 investment in the S&P 500 after ten years could have been as high as $209,470 or as low as $87,006, based solely upon which January 1st the individual opted to make the initial investment.

-- Take-away is that if you can’t predict it, it makes it very difficult to plan for it.
+- The take-away is that if you can’t predict it, it makes it very difficult to plan for it.

-- Take-away from that post is withdrawing funds from a sinking market makes it all the more difficult to recover losses.
+- The take-away from that post is withdrawing funds from a sinking market makes it all the more difficult to recover losses.

 Impact of Combination of Withdrawals, Inflation, and Timing

 In this blog post, we combine these two analyses into what we call a “WIT Analysis” - in other words, exploring the combined impact of withdrawals, inflation, and timing on an investment.

 How an investment plan might look after a decade in the real world if a retiree is forced to take withdrawals and had the bad luck of investing at the wrong time.

 Source: Swan Global Investments

 The intent in using a WIT analysis is to examine how an investment plan might look after a decade in the real world if a retiree is forced to take withdrawals and had the bad luck of investing at the wrong time.